 Volunteering helps you meet new people.
 You involve yourself in a constructive project which may lift your spirit.
 It also doesn’t cost anything, but can give a lot of entertainment.
 In a few cases, it may even help delete your student loan).

 I spend much of my time volunteering.
 This involves serving different groups and committees in the society.
 Undoubtedly, this is the best thing I’ve ever done.

-Rather than taking the standard brand of a product you buy, try some generic version.
-You’ll not just save few dollars, but you’ll find the generic name to be same in quality as name-brand.
+Rather than taking the typical brand of a product you buy, try some generic version.
+You’ll not just save a few dollars, but you’ll find the generic brand to be same in quality as name-brand.
 Usually, the only distinction between the two is that of marketing.
 And, I would rather not pay more just for marketing.
 Once you board the generic train, you’ll see your grocery bill becoming lesser and lesser.